The supply of residential accommodation in a dwelling is exempt from GST.

 Exceptions

 An exception is grants intended for overseas use for international development.
-You will have to return GST only on the portion of the grant that is allocated for administration and capacity building in New Zealand.
+You will have to return GST only on the portion of the grant allocated for administration and capacity building in New Zealand.

 George employs 10 staff.
 He receives a wage subsidy of $200 per week for 8 weeks.
 The GST content would be $208.69.